I just published my first official distributable Python package to PyPI, which makes it available to install via

 I wanted to use

-iotedgedev, but then I made these changes:
+iotedgedev and then made these changes:

 The template I chose uses Tox and unittest (not pytest) so I just went with that.
 The tests are in the tests folder and were pretty straight forward to write.
 Granted, I only did a few simple tests and might switch to pytest at a later time if need be, but for my case unittest worked fine.